In this video we'll look at how to create a dynamic named range with a Table. This is the simplest way to create a dynamic named range in Excel.

-The solution to this problem is to create a dynamic named range that expands and contracts as data is added or removed.
+The solution is to create a dynamic named range that expands and contracts as data is added or removed.

-Excel will also automatically give the table a name, which you can change if you like.
+Excel will automatically give the table a name, but you can change this name if you like.

-The new table range will appear in the name box, and in the name manager.
-In the Name Manager, the range will look like a static reference, but it is actually a dynamic range.
+The new table range will appear in the name box, and in the Name Manager.
+In the Name Manager, the range will look like a static reference, but it's actually a dynamic range.

 Now that I have the table defined, I can use the ROWS function to get a count of all rows.
 Note that when I select the data, Excel automatically uses the table name.

-Tables also provide something called structured references, a special formula syntax that makes it easy to refer to different parts of the table by name.
+Tables also provide something called structural references, a special formula syntax that makes it easy to refer to all parts of the table by name.

-For example, when I select the price column as the input for Average.
-Excel will use a structured reference to refer to the prices Column.
-The same is true when I use COUNTIF to count sold properties.
+For example, when I select the Price column as the input for AVERAGE, Excel will use a structured reference to refer to the prices column.
+The same is true if I use COUNTIF to count sold properties.

 There are several other ways to create dynamic ranges in Excel that we'll look at in other videos.
 However, a table is a great starting point if it's a good fit for your situation.